 Description of Classes

-is offered to 3/ 4 year old, or not yet in kindergarten.
-To participate in this class the student must be 3 years old by September 1st of this year.
+is offered to the child not yet in kindergarten.
+To participate in this class the student must be 4 years old by September 1st of this year.
 Pre-dance is a 45 minute class incorporating both tap and ballet.
 Classes are designed to teach both styles of dance, along with rhythm sticks, gross motor skills and singing.

 is open to students in kindergarten and 1st graders.
 Tap and ballet are taught in this program.
 The combo-class is for students capable of learning more than a pre-dancer, but still thrive on favorite songs to dance and act out.

 has three levels.
 Students will be placed in classes based on capability.
 Acro I is for students who have never taken acro, or cannot get up from a backbend.
 Acro II is for students who have had some acro training and are able to get out of a backbend strong as well as perform cartwheels on both sides.
 Advanced acro students need to have straight-legged walkovers, headstands and a right and left split.
 All work is done on floor and mats with the goal of using no mats for the show.
 This is a good foundational class for students wanting to excel in jazz, hip hop and contemporary technique classes.
 It focuses on strength, flexibility and makes the student more aware of how to control the body.

 is offered to students in kindergarten and up.
 A great class to work on turns, leaps, and other tricks, it also will hone in on the rhythmical sense jazz dance has gained throughout the years.
 Isolations, syncopation, percussion, and full body incorporation will challenge the students, and to excel to new levels as dancers and performers.
 (Adv level students need to take ballet)